-Dejounte Murray To Miss 4 To 6 Weeks With Hand Fracture
+Dejounte Murray To Miss 4-6 Weeks With Hand Fracture

-The fractured left hand that Dejounte Murray suffered in his Pelicans debut Wednesday night will keep him out of action for four to six weeks, sources tell Shams Charania of ESPN (Twitter link).
-Murray has undergone successful surgery on the hand, Charania adds.
+The fractured left hand that Dejounte Murray suffered in his Pelicans debut on Wednesday night will keep him out of action for four to six weeks, sources tell Shams Charania of ESPN (Twitter link).
+Murray underwent successful surgery on the hand, Charania adds.

 Murray injured his hand at some point in the fourth quarter of New Orleans’ victory over Chicago, according to Brett Martel of The Associated Press.
 He didn’t talk to reporters after the game, but CJ McCollum said Murray indicated during the game that the hand was bothering him.